 And then there are preventive measures, such as instituting a regular organizing/purging session.
 Perhaps once a month, one could target a specific room for clean-up, sorting through piles of random "stuff," organizing them, and removing and discarding useless objects.
 Tackling the task before it gets overwhelming can do a lot to avoid some of the particular anxiety associated with compulsive hoarding.

 Even with these steps, the trait could kick in in the wake of trauma or in some generally anxiety-filled period, such as job loss or foreclosure or divorce.
 In that case, the trick to staving off the not-so-inevitable is to seek help quickly.
 Hoarding is so much easier to treat in its earliest stages than it is later on.
 Inherited or not, therapy, medication and behavioral training can all help to stop the disease before it takes over.

-For more information on compulsive hoarding and other mental-health issues, check out the links on the next page.
+For more information on compulsive hoarding and other mental-health issues, check out the links below.

 - Hoarding Signs and How to Get Help

 - Quiz: Hoarder or Messy?

 - Anderson, Pauline.
 "Genetics Most Important Factor in Compulsive Hoarding."
 Medscape Today.
 Aug.
 27, 2009.
 (June 28, 2011) http://www.medscape.com/viewarticle/708049